Samuel-Momoh/Online-music-streaming-website-/README.md

-# Musixcloud Nigeria first online streaming website using
+# Musixcloud Nigeria first online streaming website using flask
-Install the dependences in the requirement file using pip file contain arbitary song which are not present in the project folder
+Install the dependences in the requirement file using pip<br>
+file contain arbitary song which are not present in the project folder